mwrogers-unimelb/Audio-Plugins-Capstone/README.md

 #### input_samples

-input sound files for some code sections.
+input sound files for array simulations (vocal sounds).

 #### output_samples

-processed output sound files for some code sections.
+processed output sound files from simulation and hardware tests.

+#### array_samples

+recordings from the hardware array, for offline processing.

 #### physical_tests

-implementations of algorithms to be run on hardware.
+implementations of algorithms to be run on hardware, offline.

+#### online_processing

+algorithms designed to process audio online (in real-time) for the built hardware array.